eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 1. Join the DDS network using a DomainParticipant
 2. Define which data type and under what name you will publish your message as a Topic
-3. Make the DataWriter that publishes that Topic
+3. Create the DataWriter that publishes that Topic
 4. And finally, publish the message.